 Not very far from Pena Palace and Quinta da Regaleira, is another gorgeous, and entirely different castle.
 The exotic Monserrate Palace and its rich subtropical gardens.

 Once a summer home for Portuguese royalty, the Monserrate Palace now stands as a museum and one of the most beautiful creations of Romantic architecture and landscaping in Portugal.
 Not only is the gorgeous palace itself worth seeing, but the trail down to the Indian-Moorish-Gothic palácio is stunning.
 Even in November (when my guide pointed out that it is way more gorgeous in the summer), I found the park and botanical garden absolutely lovely.
-All the smells, the romantic ruin, waterfalls, and colorful flowers made the afternoon walk incredible romantic – Even though I was missing my fiance.
+All the smells, the romantic ruin, waterfalls, and colorful flowers made the afternoon walk incredibly romantic – Even though I was missing my fiance.

 The palace interior is equally impressive with all its details.